By Vatsal Jain

 Over the year ahead, we are expected to see increasing cross-border data flow barriers and a rising tendency of governments to impose data localization norms, in order to gain data supremacy.

 Start-ups are anticipated to play more vital roles in the digital economy, persisting to innovate and challenge the incumbents.
-Nykaa, Pine Labs, Razorpay, Unacademy, and many more have joined the Unicorn club in 2020, spanning across industries such as EdTech, FinTech, media, e-commerce, and cooperative work.
-This trend will continue to go upwards in 2021 with more “soonicorns” advanced to unicorns.
+Nykaa, Pine Labs, Razorpay, Unacademy, and many more joined the Unicorn Club in the last few years, spanning industries such as EdTech, FinTech, media, e-commerce, and cooperative work.
+This trend will continue to go upwards in 2023 with more “soonicorns” advanced to unicorns.

-The COVID-19 crisis is expected to extend work from home (WFH) for the majority of the IT workforce.
+The COVID-19 crisis extended work-from-home (WFH) for the majority of the IT workforce.

 Owing to digitization, cyber-attacks will continue to rise.
-Cybersecurity experts have revealed that a cyber-attack will occur every 11 seconds in 2021, with cost to the worldwide economy hitting US$6 Tn.
+Cybersecurity experts have revealed that global cyber-attack increased by 38% in 2022, with costs to the worldwide economy hitting US$6 Tn.
 Netizens have to be cautious and security-aware to secure their information resources.

 What are your thoughts on these ICT trends?